jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Follow the steps below to suppress system exception logging.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the JBoss EAP server.
+    * If it is running, stop the ${product.name} server.
-    * Backup the file: `EAP7_HOME/standalone/configuration/standalone.xml`
+    * Backup the file: `${jboss.home.name}/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.
-2. Start the JBoss EAP server by typing the following:
+2. Start the ${product.name} server by typing the following:

-        For Linux:  EAP7_HOME/bin/standalone.sh
+        For Linux:  ${jboss.home.name}/bin/standalone.sh
-        For Windows:  EAP7_HOME\bin\standalone.bat
+        For Windows:  ${jboss.home.name}\bin\standalone.bat
 3. Review the `configure-system-exception.cli` file in the root of this quickstart directory.
 This script sets the `log-system-exceptions` attribute to `false` in the `ejb3` subsystem in the server configuration file.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=configure-system-exception.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-system-exception.cli
-        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=configure-system-exception.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-system-exception.cli
    You should see the following result when you run the script:

         The batch executed successfully
-5. Stop the JBoss EAP server.
+5. Stop the ${product.name} server.

 Review the Modified Server Configuration
 -----------------------------------

-After stopping the server, open the `EAP7_HOME/standalone/configuration/standalone.xml` file and review the changes.
+After stopping the server, open the `${jboss.home.name}/standalone/configuration/standalone.xml` file and review the changes.

 You should see the following configuration in the `ejb3` subsystem.

       <log-system-exceptions value="false"/>

-Start the JBoss EAP Server
+Start the ${product.name} Server
 -------------------------

-1. Open a command prompt and navigate to the root of the JBoss EAP directory.
+1. Open a command prompt and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server:

-        For Linux:   EAP7_HOME/bin/standalone.sh
+        For Linux:   ${jboss.home.name}/bin/standalone.sh
-        For Windows: EAP7_HOME\bin\standalone.bat
+        For Windows: ${jboss.home.name}\bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have started the JBoss EAP server.
+1. Make sure you have started the ${product.name} server.
 See the instructions in the previous section.

 2. Open a command prompt and navigate to the `shopping-cart` quickstart directory
 3. To build both the server component and the remote client program, deploy the server module, change into the examples shopping-cart directory and type the following: